nishisheth/item-catalog/README.md

 ## How to run an application
 Download the project zip file to you computer and unzip the file  or clone this repository to your desktop.

 Navigate to the project directory.
+You should see `Vagrantfile` there.
+Please follow below instruction to set up your virtual machine.

 ### Bringing the VM up
 Bring up the VM with the following command: